Prediction of the Cosmic Evolution of the CO-Luminosity Functions: Results

 Our model generally predicts that the effect of the CMB as an observing background always dominates the opposite effect of the CMB as a source of heating.
 Hence, the combined effect of the CMB always reduces the detectable luminosities of CO-sources, at all redshifts and for all rotational transitions.
 This effect is most pronounced for lower order transitions, since emission from higher order transitions originates mostly from SBs and AGNs, whose heating effect can mask the comparatively low temperature of the CMB (e.g.~$\tcmb\ll\tsb$ and $\tcmb\ll\tagn$).
 For regular galaxies (no SBs, no AGNs), the combined effect of the CMB increases with redshift in such a way that these galaxies become virtually invisible in CO-line emission against the CMB at $z\gtrsim7$.

 This result contradicts the claims of \cite{Silk1997} and \cite{Gnedin2001} that the higher excitation temperatures caused by the warm CMB of the early universe will ease the detection of CO-emission lines.
-This conclusion only accounts for gas heating by the CMB, but ignores the CMB as an inevitable observing background as already noted by \cite{Combes1999}.
+The conclusion of these authors only accounts for gas heating by the CMB, but it ignores the CMB as an inevitable observing background.
+The importance of the CMB as an observing background has already been emphasized by \cite{Combes1999} and \cite{Papadopoulos2000}.